premAI-io/state-of-open-source-ai/eval-datasets.md

 {{ table_feedback }}

-% TODO: unhardcode eval-datasets-comments

 These leaderboards are covered in more detail below.

 ## Text-only

-LLMs transcend mere language generation; they are expected to excel in diverse scenarios, encompassing reasoning, nuanced language comprehension, and the resolution of complex questions.
-Traditional metrics like BLEU and ROUGE are helpful but may miss subtleties in coherence and context comprehension.
+{term}`LLMs <LLM>` transcend mere language generation; they are expected to excel in diverse scenarios, encompassing reasoning, nuanced language comprehension, and the resolution of complex questions.
 Human evaluations are crucial but can be subjective and prone to biases.
 Additionally, LLM behaviour can be unpredictable, making it complex to evaluate ethical and safety aspects.
 Balancing quantitative measures with qualitative human judgment remains a complex endeavour when evaluating these formidable language models.